Eboreg/twitterhal/README.md

 By default, the database (which is of type `models.Database`) will contain:
 * `posted_tweets` (`models.TweetList`): List of posted Tweets
 * `mentions` (`models.TweetList`): List of tweets that mention us, and whether they have been answered
-* `api_requests` (`Dict[str, List[int]]`): Keys are the different Twitter API endpoints (e.g. "statuses/mentions_timeline"), values are timestamps for the latest requests done to those endpoints.
-This is to try and make sure we don't exceed the rate limits.
-(They will, for the most part, be reset within 15 minutes, but who wants to be forced to wait that long?)

 Tweets are internally stored in `models.TweetList`, which contains the method `only_in_language()`.
 This will filter out all tweets that are _probably_ in the chosen language, with the help of the [Language Detection API](https://detectlanguage.com/).
 Just install the PyPI package `detectlanguage`, get yourself an API key and feed it to `detectlanguage.configuration.api_key`, and you're all set.